Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: Cell-Free Integrated Sensing and Communication

 \subsubsection{Improved Sensing Coverage}

-CF-ISAC with multi-static sensing involves multiple distributed sensing transmitter-receivers (APs) covering a wide area.
-This provides a larger coverage than link-level ISAC design, which normally relies on a single or two locations for sensing.
+CF-ISAC with multi-static sensing employs multiple distributed transmitter-receiver pairs (APs) that cover a wide area.
+This provides a more extensive coverage than link-level ISAC design, which normally relies on a single or two locations for sensing.
 Furthermore, link-level ISAC design is frequently restricted by LoS conditions.
 CF-ISAC avoids blind spots and provides reliable coverage across broader regions.